 The Experiment has a non-permissive alcohol and drug policy, meaning that, though we respect cultural differences, participants may not consume, buy, or possess alcohol or illegal drugs during the program.
 An alcohol infraction or suspected infraction while on an Experiment program will be subject to an administrative review process.

-The group leaders’ primary responsibility is to maximize the safety and health of all participants.
-Should your child have any concerns during the program, they should reach out to the group leaders as the first point of contact.
+The group leaders’ primary responsibility is to maximize the safety and health of all participants; health and safety are every group leader’s top priority.
+Group leaders receive extensive training prior to the program and are supported by the Student Health, Safety, and Well-being team at our home office.
+Should your child have any concerns during the program, he or she should reach out to the group leaders as the first point of contact.

 In our experience, the best and most reliable way to contact the U.S. while abroad is through web-based communication such as email, Skype, WhatsApp, iMessage, Facebook messenger, etc. We highly discourage the use of international cell phones.
 We have found they are expensive, unreliable, and likely to be lost or stolen.
 They also prevent Experimenters from disconnecting from home.
 This takes away from the immersive experience abroad and makes participants more homesick.
 Some host families have expressed disappointment when their participant use their phones regularly.
 If you feel it’s necessary to have service, you can contact your long-distance phone provider to see if they offer an international calling plan.